NevenaCukucan/NevenaCukucan/README.md

 - 👋 Hi, I’m @NevenaCukucan
 - 👀 I’m interested in UI and API Test Automation
-- 🌱 I’m currently learning about Cypress!
+- 🌱 I’m currently learning about Cypress and load testing!
 - 💞️ I’m looking to collaborate on building a CI pipeline with GitHub Actions!
 - 📫 How to reach me ...